chef-boneyard/chef-rfc/new/rfc-process.md

 Each RFC will generally include the following sections:

-1. Metadata – Yaml frontmatter including the RFC ID number, author(s), status, and type.
+1. **Metadata** – Yaml frontmatter including the RFC ID number, author(s), status, and type.
-2. Description – A short (~200 word) description of the technical issue being addressed.
+2. **Description** – A short (~200 word) description of the technical issue being addressed.
+3. **Motivation** – The **why** of this change, especially if the change has an impact on compatibility.
+The the greatest extent possible, realistic use cases should be cited.
+This generally includes an agile user story.
-3. Specification – The technical specification should describe the new feature or enhancement being proposed.
+4. **Specification** – The **what** of this change.
+The technical specification should describe the new feature or enhancement being proposed.
 This includes any DSL or server API changes.
-4. Motivation – The motivation should explain the reason for this change, especially if the change has an impact on compatibility.
-The the greatest extent possible, realistic use cases should be cited.
-5. Rationale – The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
+5. **Rationale** – The **how** of this change.
+The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other tools.
 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion.
-6. Copyright – All RFCs must be placed in the public domain.
+6. **Copyright** – All RFCs must be placed in the public domain.

+This is neither an exhaustive list nor a set of requirements, but it is a good place to start.

 ## RFC Review and Workflow